evan-buss/font-switcher/README.md

 This extension contributes the following commands:

 - `extension.switchFont`: Show a quickPick menu of the user defined font families.
+- `extension.setFontSize`: Show an input dialog for setting the font size

 ## Release Notes